 Tennessee’s elk quota hunts are awarded through a random drawing process giving everyone an equal chance of winning.

 - HUNT THE RUT

-Raffle and quota hunt permit winners get to hunt during the elk rut when bulls are bugling and respond to calls.
+Raffle and quota hunt permit winners to get to hunt during the elk rut when bulls are bugling and responding to calls.

 Each elk hunter gets their own elk hunt zone with no other concurrent elk hunting.

 Elk hunts are seven days in length giving hunters ample time to learn the elk in their hunt zone.